 Following admission to the university, students' transcript evaluations are forwarded to the Office of Academic Advising.
 Students are notified of their admission status by the associate dean.
-Once accepted to a degree plan, students will receive their degree plan from their academic adviser during their first semester of study.
-The CPS delineates specific requirements of a study area and must be completed during the semester of acceptance into a degree plan.
+Once accepted

 Requirements for Undergraduate Plans

 Undergraduate students are required to satisfy the university undergraduate degree requirements described earlier in this catalog.
 Students pursuing bachelor's degrees must complete a minimum of 120 semester hours.